 → A high school diploma or its recognized equivalent is required before enrolling at Amherst College.

 - Two Teacher Evaluations (English, Math, Science, Social Studies or Foreign Language)

 - Standardized Test Results via Self-Reported Scores or Official Score Reports (for one of the following):

 - ACT (Writing Test recommended)

-→ Learn more about the Redesigned SAT I launching March 2016.
+→ Learn more about the Redesigned SAT I launched March 2016.

 ♦ We recommend that you submit all standardized test results, as we will evaluate your application based on the most advantageous combination of scores for the SAT and/or ACT.

 ♦ For official test score reporting, use Amherst's institutional codes: 3003 (SAT) and 1774 (ACT).